 - Measure current state costs against future state costs

 - Financial templates that present value versus cost are the desired outcome

-Your data governance business case may have 3 core deliverables such as the following:
+Your data governance business case may have three core deliverables:

 - A document describing each business case, the business benefits for each, the processes and organizations impacted in each case, as well as the assumptions used to determine the benefits of each use case

 - A financial template used to derive the benefits for risk, value, and cost of each use case

 - A presentation for communications and education of the business case

 When building a data governance program, it’s important to track progress and measure success.
 The best way to demonstrate data governance effectiveness is to align the measurements to business value.
 Some areas to record are: